 We also have a great travel stroller with a compact fold, although we favour the carrier for longer trips as we find it takes less room!

-We always pack a first aid kit and we keep this out of reach in the glove compartment.
-This also includes a thermometer – as you never know when you may need it.
+We always pack a first aid kit and we keep this out of reach in the glove compartment where it is easy to find and access.
+This also includes a thermometer, plasters, antiseptic, and liquid paracetamol – as you never know when you may need it.

 We have come to realise that camping with kids involves leaving any established routine back at home.
 It doesn’t mean that you can’t find a new morning and bedtime routine during your trip.
 Last year we took a wonderful road trip to Scotland which involved many a late night stop off on a secluded shore or beach and the kids loved it.